Rareș Bogdan

-Ioan-Rareș Bogdan (born 17 September 1974 in Ocna Mureș, Alba County, Romania) is a conservative Romanian politician who has been a PNL member of the European Parliament for Romania since 2019.
+Ioan-Rareș Bogdan (born 17 September 1974) is a conservative Romanian politician who has been a PNL member of the European Parliament for Romania since 2019.
 He was the leader of the National Liberal Party's electoral list for the 2019 elections.
 He sits with the European People's Party group (EPP for short).

 He self-identifies as a Christian-conservative and nationalist.

 Personal life

 Rareș Bogdan's father, Ioan Bogdan, was a local councillor in Ocna Mureș between 1996 and 2000 and a member of the Social Democracy Party of Romania (PDSR).

 He was born in Ocna Mureș.